StephaneBenfredj/tf_samples/README.md

 # Notes

-Looking to consolidate some tested TF useful/basic examples :)
+Looking to consolidate some tested TF useful/basic examples along with some tips gained thru learning experience :)

 ## Versions